 Working on coffee quality, we can choose to focus our attention on...

 Rwenzori coffee project considers all these criteria to guaranty the best, sustainable quality to consumers.
 To do so, a certification program is designed and implemented to fix production and marketing standards that apply to the region.

-In a quite original manner, the project combines three different approaches to achieve an optimal result.
-Two of these, Faire Trade and Organic certificates, focus on the production and management methods; the former to favour good governance and equitable management, the latter to promote practices that develop human and environment health.
-They are presented in detail some pages further.
-The third one, Geographical Indication certification, deals more with cup quality, its description and how its characteristics originate from Rwenzori area.
+The project combines three different approaches to achieve an optimal result, which is quite original.
+Two of these, the Fair Trade and Organic certificates, focus on production and management methods; the former to favor good governance and equitable management, the latter to promote practices that support human and environment health.
+They are presented in detail further on.
+The third one, Geographical Indication certification, deals more with cup quality, its description and how its characteristics originate from the Rwenzori area.
 It is also a means to reinforce and structure the farmers’ ownership of the activity.
 The concept of GI and the way it is implemented are presented in separate pages of this site.

-The project is born from the necessity to organise and structure the coffee production in Rwenzori, to gain in efficiency and to secure a stable access to the market, for a sustainable economic activity.
+The project is born from the need to organize and structure the coffee production in the Rwenzori area, to gain in efficiency and to secure a stable access to the market, for a sustainable economic activity.

-Under this construction, the proposal generated interest and received a favourable echo from the European Commission who agreed to fund the project under the Switch Africa Green Programme, for the promotion of Sustainable Consumption Production concept through support to SMEs.
+Under this structure, the proposal generated interest and received a favorable reaction from the European Commission, who agreed to fund the project under the Switch Africa Green Programme, for the promotion of Sustainable Consumption Production and Circular Economy concepts through support to SMEs.